Visiting Vatican City

 The glorious Vatican Gardens can also be visited on a guided tour with a ticket bought through the Vatican Museums website (link above).
 The Museums have come up with a very innovative and competitively priced tour called Vatican by Train which takes in the Vatican Museums, the Sistine Chapel, the Vatican Gardens and the Pontifical Residence in Castel Gandolfo by return train – all for only 41 euros.
 This full-day tour is only available on Saturdays and books out quickly.

-- Don’t forget to bring your favorite devotional items such as rosaries, religious medals and prayer cards that you’ll want to hold onto at the end of either the Angelus or the General Audience when the Pope imparts his Apostolic Blessing to you and your loved ones, as well as any of these items.
+- Don’t forget to bring your favorite devotional items such as rosaries, religious medals and prayer cards that you’ll want to hold onto at the end of either the Angelus or the General Audience when the Pope imparts his Apostolic Blessing to you and your loved ones, as well as these items.
 You’ll probably want to buy some of these in Rome and take them home blessed by the Pope to give to friends and family.
 I would recommend Comandini in Borgo Pio (two minutes from the Vatican) which has a great selection at very reasonable prices.
+You’ll also find great gifts at RomanCatholicGear.com, home of the "original" Combat Rosary, the Official Rosary of the Pontifical Swiss Guard.

 - Bring spare camera memory cards, camera and phone batteries, chargers and cords, and at least one adapter plug for Italy.